West Virginia vs. Kansas NCAA Football Odds, Plays and Insights | November 27, 2021

 West Virginia Stats and Trends

-- West Virginia has six wins against the spread in 11 games this season.
+- In West Virginia's 11 games this year, it has six wins against the spread.

-- The Mountaineers covered the spread in their only game when favored by 15.5 points or more.

-- West Virginia's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).
+- West Virginia's games this year have hit the over four times in 11 opportunities (36.4%).

-- In games that West Virginia picks up more than 491.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- West Virginia is 2-0 against the spread and 2-0 overall when the team churns out more than 491.5 yards.

 - The Mountaineers have turned the ball over three more times (17 total) than the Jayhawks have forced a turnover (14) this season.